At a glance

 A fantastic buffet breakfast followed by a morning sightseeing tour around Kathmandu.
 Afternoon at leisure.
 Our staff will be available in the afternoon to assist any guests that may need to make last minute purchases.
 Evening at leisure.

-Our staff will be meet you very early this morning (around 6.00 a.m.) and then transfer you to the domestic terminal at the Kathmandu International Airport.
+Our staff will meet you very early this morning and then transfer you by private bus to the domestic terminal at the Ramechhap domestic airport in rural Nepal.
 Any luggage or personal possessions you won’t need during your Mera Peak expedition will be able to be stored (free of charge) at your hotel.
 They will be waiting for you when you return.
-After an extremely interesting and hectic check-in procedure, you’ll enjoy an incredible mountain flight to Lukla.
-Here your journey to Mera Peak truly begins!
+From Ramechhap, you’ll enjoy an incredible mountain flight to Lukla.
+Here your Mera Peak expedition truly begins!
 You’ll enjoy a hearty Sherpa breakfast at Namaste Lodge then commence your trek to Phakding.
 Overnight in Phakding (2600m).

 Today is a longer day on the trail as we start early for Namche Bazaar.
 After crossing the final suspension bridge above the Dudh Kosi (river), we begin up the famous Namche hill.
 If the weather is clear you’ll get to enjoy some brief views of Mt Everest en route.
 It’s a solid “up” to Namche but the rewards are great.
 Here we’ll spend 2 nights at the Namche Hotel which is home to the finest food, hot showers and hospitality in the Khumbu.
 Our hosts Ang Maya and Dorje Sherpa have been looking after us for years and our time at the Namche Hotel is a real highlight.
 Overnight in Namche Bazaar (3440m).